ea3ihi/DMRStation/README.md

 # DMRStation source code

-A free and open source DMR network radio by EA3IHI
+A free and open source DMR network radio by EA3IHI.
+You can find mode in http://dmrstation.com

-## notes
+## Notes

 The project is configured for cross compiling using eclipse and SysGCC with the STM32MP1 development toolchain.